smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 Interesting way to work when deleting something and showing an alert dialog.
 I first show the dialog and if you choose to delete, I remove the record, update the master list display, and then perform a segue that I attached to the view rather than a control on the screen.

+### Day 17: January 19th, 2017

+**Today's Progress**: The Change log
+- Enabled the edit button when viewing a note to switch to edit mode.
+- Moved the application settings button to the master list.
+- Added the option to either show or not show the note deletion confirmation alert, code still needs to be written to activate it.
+- Moved the settings view into a navigation controller for consistency.

+**Thoughts:**
+I have spent most of my career working on user interfaces, and as I start to think about the designs and layout for this application, I am reminded again of all the little things you have to take in to consideration like deselecting something under a certain condition.
+For example, deselect any note that might be selected on the master list when going to the settings screen.
+Often these can be some of the most timing consuming things to deal with.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS